wiris/rust-workshop/PRACTICAL_CASE.md

 ['\frac', '{', '1', '+', '1', '}', '{', '2', '}']
 ```

-Another example:
+For another example, consider this other input with spaces inside a `\text` command:

 ```bash
 '\text{ Hello !}'      #   spaces must NOT be ignored
 ```

-is tokenized as
+its tokenization is

 ```bash
 ['\text', '{', ' ', 'H', 'e', 'l', 'l', 'o', ' ', '!', '}']
 ```

 Your task is to implement the function that given a LaTeX input returns a vector of tokens according to the rules above.
-To do so you only need to fill the `tokenize` function on `/src/latex-tokenizer.rs` with your implemenation.
+To do so fill the `tokenize` function on `/src/tokenizer.rs` with your implementation.

 ___

 ## Option B - Tree Reducer

-At some point of the translation process we have a similiar thing to an _Abstract Syntax Tree_ of the input but where each node has already been visited and transformed accordingly to a _pseudo_ MathML containing **placeholders**.
-The main goal is to flatten this tree into a plain string with the help of those placeholders to indicate where each flattened subtree must be substitued.
+At some point of the translation process we have an _Abstract Syntax Tree_ of the input but where each node has already been visited and transformed accordingly to a "pseudo MathML" containing **placeholders**.
+The goal then is to flatten this tree into a string with the help of placeholders to indicate where each flattened subtree must be included.

 It is easier to see what that does look like with an example.
-Consider the folowing tree (possibly obtained after parsing and transforming the LaTeX input `\frac{1}{2}`):
+Consider the folowing tree,possibly obtained after parsing and transforming the LaTeX input `\frac{1}{2}`:

 ```bash
 Node: '<math> $1 </math>'                                #  Equation